inivekin/abosa/abosa.typ

 I stop an frae addendum pluck
 what's learnt aboot pendulums' swing an how the weight assists the buck.
-I didna hope tae spar ire
+I dinnae think I'll spar ire
 winnae the pride o warrior
-but desperation moves slyer
+but I hae mind that moves slyer an message left tae courier.
-as I reach intae tricksters' store
-The works o auld that had nae died, winnae dismantle, nae depart, outstaying welcome that's implied,
+To works o auld that had nae died, an won't dismantle or depart, outstaying welcome that's implied,
 I'll lead its way an so impart:
 Restarts will come frae great reset,